Skip to Main Content

 • It takes longer to gain equity: A 30-year repayment schedule means you’re paying down the balance at a slower pace so not only will it take longer to build equity but the interest paid each month will also decline at a slow pace.

-FAQs about 30-year refinance rates
+30-year refinance FAQ

-Written by: Jeff Ostrowski, senior mortgage reporter for Bankrate
+Written by: Jeff Ostrowski, Principal Reporter, Mortgages

-Jeff Ostrowski covers mortgages and the housing market.
-Before joining Bankrate in 2020, he wrote about real estate and the economy for the Palm Beach Post and the South Florida Business Journal.
+I cover mortgages and the housing market.
+Before joining Bankrate in 2020, I spent more than 20 years writing about real estate and the economy for the Palm Beach Post and the South Florida Business Journal.
+I’ve had a front-row seat for two housing booms and a housing bust.
+I’ve twice won gold awards from the National Association of Real Estate Editors, and since 2017 I’ve served on the nonprofit’s board of directors.

 Read more from Jeff Ostrowski

-Reviewed by: Greg McBride, chief financial analyst for Bankrate
+Reviewed by: Greg McBride, CFA, Chief Financial Analyst, Bankrate

 Read more from Greg McBride